 Most adults and children are good candidates for inhalation sedation, particularly patients who are in good health and experience anxiety about dental visits.
 However, for more complex procedures or severe dental phobia another form of sedation, such as oral conscious sedation, may be a better option.

-Individuals respond differently to the effects of inhalation sedation.
+Individuals respond differently to the effects of laughing gas.
 In general, patients can expect to experience feelings of euphoria throughout the body, tingling of the hands and feet, drowsiness, and feelings of heaviness or lightness in the extremities as the nitrous oxide is administered.
 These sensations diminish quickly when the gas is removed and the procedure is complete.

 This form of sedation may also be beneficial for patients who have: